The Best Plants for a South Facing Garden

 South facing garden meaning: A south facing garden refers to a garden or outdoor space that faces towards the south direction, receiving ample sunlight throughout the day.

-This increased sunlight exposure in a garden that faces south can create optimal growing conditions for a wide range of plant species.
+This increased sunlight exposure in a garden that faces south can create optimal growing conditions for a wide range of plants.

 The amount of sunlight a garden receives depends on various factors such as the latitude, local climate, surrounding buildings or trees that may cast shadows, and the time of year.